crazynora/ADA/README.md

+# Diabetes Dataset
-# The data is from https://gis.cdc.gov/grasp/diabetes/DiabetesAtlas.html.
+The data is from https://gis.cdc.gov/grasp/diabetes/DiabetesAtlas.html.
 It was download on Sept 8, 2022.